GeorgeKinuthia77/Git-Search/README.md

 Clicks search	User is loaded	Profile and repositories are displayed Clicks view profile	Profile is loaded	User is redirected to github.com

-## Build
+## Develpment serve

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run ng serve for a dev server.
+Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.

 ## Running unit tests